-During the three months ended June 30, 2015, the Company began recognizing revenue related to a government grant awarded during the quarter.
+The Company recognizes revenue related to a government grant awarded during the nine months ended September 30, 2015.
 Government grants provide funds for certain types of expenditures in connection with research and development activities over a contractually defined period.
 Revenue related to government grants is recognized in the period during which the related costs are incurred and the related services are rendered, provided that the applicable performance obligations under the government grants have been met.
 Funds received under government grants are recorded as revenue if the Company is deemed to be the principal participant in the contract arrangements because the activities under the contracts are part of the Company's development programs.
 If the Company is not the principal participant, the funds from government grants are recorded as a reduction to research and development expense.
 Funds received from government grants are not refundable and are recognized when the related qualified research and development expenses are incurred and when there is reasonable assurance that the funds will be received.
-Funds received in advance of the performance of the services are recorded as deferred revenue.